TommyJones/tidylda/cran-comments.md

-## Patch release version 0.0.2
+## Patch release version 0.0.3
 This version is a patch.
-It includes some bug fixes, improvements to documentation, improvements to the user experience, and removes any dependencies to the textmineR package.
-(A later version of textmineR will wrap tidylda.
-Better to have dependencies going in only one direction.)
+In this version I have

+* Updated internal function `convert_dtm` to not use functions deprecated as of Matrix 1.4-2
+* Updates for compatibility with R CMD check and tidy select variables

 ## Test environments
-* local macOS install: release
 * macOS (on GitHub actions): release
-* ubuntu 20.04 (on GitHub actions): release
+* ubuntu 20.04 (on GitHub actions): release, devel, and oldrel
 * win-builder: release, devel, and oldrel

 ## R CMD check results